Growing guide

 -

-As your new plants grow, move them into slightly larger pots
+As your new plants grow, pot them on into slightly larger pots

 -

-Keep them indoors until late May/early June, then gradually acclimatise them to outdoor conditions by hardening them off.
+Keep them indoors until late May or early June, then gradually acclimatise them to outdoor conditions by hardening them off.
 Then plant into their flowering positions – see Planting, above

 Bedding dahlias are available as packeted seed mixes and are easy to sow indoors in spring: